xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-Evaluation of custom software in the area of automatic Frequency Restoration Reserve (aFRR) for a transmission system operator:
+Evaluation of a software product at source code level in the area of automatic Frequency Restoration Reserve (aFRR) for a transmission system operator:

-- Analysis at the source code level,
+- Quality analysis at source code level
-- Exemplary operation,
+- Showcase operation for technical evaluation
-- Verification of specification and function,
+- Verification of specification and function
-- Estimation of efforts for integration into the existing system landscape.
+- Estimation of efforts for integration  into the client's existing system landscape

 {{< div class="list-with-columns" >}}